SultansOfCode/Chatonildo/README.md

 Type `/reset` to clear its memory per user/group

 Also it will lose memory if the process restart (well, its memory is in-memory only)

+At the first message, it will present itself

 ## Keywords